 These were earlier pre-war models that Bronson supplied to Montgomery Ward & Co.
 There were two varieties of the “Sure Stop”, both with the “41” code date stamped under the foot (meaning built in 1941).
 They were basically identical, with the only difference being that one was marked “Sure Stop” and the other marked “Wards Sure Stop”.
 The first can be seen with the original box (first photo), which carries Wards’ own (#60-6681) store stock number.
 These were jeweled models that had the anti-backlash bar at the level-wind and spool adjustment on the face plate.
 Wards reel pics courtesy of Daryl Rodenbeger.
 Recently, an earlier example from 1939 was discovered.
 Basically the same reel, but with the “39” date code stamped under the foot.
 It’s shown in the last three photos with the early maroon box.

 “Thunder Hawk” by Bronson

 These were fairly high-grade, fully engraved pre-war reels that could have been sold by any number of retailers.
 The “Thunder Hawk” had the fluted hexagonal jeweled oil caps, pillared foot and had the A-B-L control on the face plate.
 Likely late 1930’s up until WWII.
+At least one example has been found with the “40” (1940) date code under the foot.
 A tough find for collectors.

 “Tioga” No.4200 by Bronson